openshift/machine-config-operator/docs/SingleNodeOpenShift.md

 With 4.9, Single Node OpenShift upgrades-in-place is supported with the exception of [post reboot cluster safety](#Post-reboot-cluster-safety) issue.

 ## Post reboot cluster safety
-Any configuration applied using MCO on node including upgrades requires node reboot with the exception of [optimized updates](./MachineConfigDaemon.md#optimized-updates).
+Any configuration applied using MCO on node including upgrades requires node reboot with the exception of [rebootless updates](./MachineConfigDaemon.md#rebootless-updates).
 MCO doesn't provide guarantee for post-reboot cluster safety.
 This implies that MCO will try its best to keep feature parity and behavior on SNO similar to regular OCP cluster.
 But due to the nature of SNO (single control plane node), when control plane node reboots during update/upgrade, node may not come up or join cluster due to multiple reasons that is not related to MCO, such as:

 - Bug in one of the package that was updated
 - Faulty config applied on node by user